urbit/docs/docs/programming/system/basic.md

 ### How to form expressions

 Hoon does not use reserved words to form expressions.
-Instead, expressions are formed with runes, which are diagraphs of two ascii symbols.
-Each rune takes a specific number of children--either expressions formed by other runes or literals that produce their own value.
+(We did recently implement an alternative keyword syntax, which is not covered here.
+For more information, see the [syntax section]()).
+Instead, expressions are formed with runes--diagraphs of two ascii symbols.
+Each rune takes a specific number of children--either expressions formed by other runes or literals that produce their own value (some runes take n children, and are usually closed with `==`).

 For example, the rune `?:` from line 17 is the classic 'if-then-else' statement, and thus takes three children: